CONTEST: Protect

 It delivers safety mechanism techniques like the use of concrete or metal barriers on crowded pedestrian places like bridges and shopping centres, to minimise the degree of damage.
-An example is the large bollards places strategically around busy city centres, and especially on bridges, to prevent the rise of vehicle-based attacks such as the 2017 London Bridge attack.
+An example is the large bollards placed strategically around busy city centres, and especially on bridges, to prevent the rise of vehicle-based attacks such as the 2017 London Bridge attack.
 It deploys enhancement of protective security for events or crowded spaces through personnel and environmental design principles aim to reduce vulnerability to attacks.
 With security and staff at major events and venues trained in terrorism awareness and emergency responses procedure.

 Protect addresses the risk of attack in all forms of transportation with increased police presence at airports, train, and bus stations.
 Security measures are applied to crowded spaces through advanced surveillance systems and increased visibility of law enforcement.

 Protect also address the threat of terrorism at the UK borders, with measures aimed at identifying and intercepting dangerous individuals and goods.
 UK borders are under constant scrutiny and protection, with thorough investigation protocols.
 Under Schedule 7 of the Terrorism Act 2000, law enforcement have the authority to stop, search and detain individuals that show signs of suspicion to be a threat to security.
 Schedule 7 permits examination officers to stop, question, search, and detain anyone transiting through ports, airports, and international rail stations, with the purpose of determining whether those concerned have been involved in the commission, preparation, or instigation of acts of terrorism.

 The Authority to Carry Scheme 2023 aims to prevent individuals travelling to or from the UK when it is necessary in the public interest, in order to prevent or disrupt those who pose a terrorism-related threat.

 The central rhetoric of Protect is the reposting potential threats to the public and suspicious activity.
 Prevention methods, encouraging the public to report suspicious people to the police with campaign like “See it.
 Say it.
 Sorted.”
 As well as “Run, Hide, Tell” in advising the public in acting smart in wake of terrorist attacks.
 These initiatives aim at strengthening the community vigilance and supporting in the early intervention of suspicious activity.